syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/miscellaneous.md

 ## Placeholder

-Specifies the placeholder for the Rich Text Editor’s content used when the Rich Text Editor body is empty through the `placeholder` property.
+Specifies the placeholder for the Rich Text Editor’s content used when the Rich Text Editor body is empty through the `Placeholder` property.

 Use the `e-rte-placeholder` class to define the custom font family, font color, and styles to the placeholder text.